On the program

 I just got back from exchange, how do I ensure I can graduate in the next ceremonies?

 You will need to submit an 'I intend to graduate' form via eStudent.
-When you return, let us know if you are graduating soon, and we will do our best to ensure your grades are transferred as soon as possible once we have the host university transcript.
+When you return, let us know if you are graduating when you provide your host university transcript and we will do our best to ensure your grades are transferred as soon as possible.

 My exchange units are not showing up in the correct option space in eStudent.
 Why is this?